-As we looked over our summer bucket list, making plans for one last getaway, we landed on Grand Haven.
+As we looked over our vacation bucket list, we landed on Grand Haven.
 We’ve wanted to vacation there for some time now, so we made it happen and we’re so glad we did.

 Grand Haven is a getaway destination for many — not just Michiganders.
 License plates from states near and far can be spotted here.
 Situated where the Grand River and Lake Michigan meet, this beach town features sandy beaches that go on and on, a beautiful pier and lighthouses.
 Muskegon is to the north of Grand Haven, then Holland, Saugatuck and South Haven all to the south along Lake Michigan.

 Right before you get into town is everything you might need as far as drugstores and grocery shopping.
 There is so much history in this town that began as a trading post.
 Known as “Coast Guard City USA,” one of its biggest events each year is the annual Coast Guard Festival.